Mustazir/Level2-Assignment1-Solution/Readme.md

+# Blo Post

-# What are some differences between interfaces and types in TypeScript?
+## 1.What are some differences between interfaces and types in TypeScript?

 Before explaining the differences between interfaces and types in TypeScript, we need to know what TypeScript is, what an interface is, and what a type is.
 Now we know about this.